virtual-labs/exp-two-ray-model-iiith/experiment/experiment-name.md

-# Two-ray model based Wireless channels
+# Illustrative scenarios of wireless channels